svenevs/exhale/README.rst

 .. code-block:: bash

+   # NOTE: see version compatibility notes below.
    $ pip install exhale

 This will install Exhale, as well as all of its dependencies.
-You are of course capable of installing Exhale through other means, as it contains a ``setup.py``.
-If you choose to do this, I assume you know what you are doing (and will provide neither instructions nor support for alternative installation strategies).

 .. note::